 Social learning and rational disagreement have been studied in environments in which agents are either homogeneous or the distribution of types is known.
 We study social learning under unobserved heterogeneity, where the distribution of types is unknown and is itself the subject of learning.
 This dual learning process unlocks a number of new results.
 Rational agents display confirmation bias.
 Learning is local: individuals place greater weight on opinions closer to their own and rationally discount more divergent views.
 Not only is there asymptotic disagreement, but social learning can polarize beliefs.
 Dual learning also provides a basis for social identification and group formation.
 We explore applications to political opinion formation, extremist behavior, and choice of news media.

-Typically, public discussions of questions of social import exhibit two important properties: (1) they are influenced by conformity bias, and (2) the influence of conformity is expressed via social networks.
-We examine how social learning on networks proceeds under the influence of conformity bias.
+Typically, public discussions of questions of social import exhibit two important properties: (1) they are inﬂuenced by conformity bias, and (2) the inﬂuence of conformity is expressed via social networks.
+We examine how social learning on net-works proceeds under the inﬂuence of conformity bias.
 In our model, heterogeneous agents express public opinions where those expressions are driven by the competing priorities of accuracy and of conformity to one’s peers.
 Agents learn, by Bayesian conditionalization, from private evidence from nature, and from the public declarations of other agents.
-Several key findings emerge: we see that the most in influential public declarations are those made by agents when they go against the consensus of their neighbors; that highly centralized social networks, such as (inter-linked) star networks, induce dynamics of ‘mutual oppression’, making it difficult to escape from false beliefs; and that, counter-intuitively, less-connected networks, such as circle networks, provide uniquely optimal conditions for reliable acquisition of the truth.
+Our key ﬁndings are that networks that produce conﬁgurations of social relationships that sustain a diversity of opinions empower honest communication and reliable acquisition of true beliefs, and that the networks that do this best turn out to be those which are both less centralized and less connected.

 In this paper, I argue that people value playing a role in achieving outcomes they deem to have normative value.
 The achievement of a positive outcome (electing one’s preferred candidate in an election, helping those in need, etc.) operates as a club good, being consumed in accordance to the degree that one “plays a role” in its achievement.
 Applications suggest that large and small donors respond differently to government contributions to charity; one’s individual propensity to vote is non-monotonic in the proportion of the population supporting the same candidate as one’s self; and successful social movements experience a sudden burst in participation that is followed by a period of gradual decline.